denten-books/plain-text/0-chapter.md

 and not towards that of a system or a machine.

-As a frame of mind, the use of plain text signals an ethics of reading and writing with machines.
+As a frame of mind, the use of plain text signals an ethics of reading and writing.
 Added information routinely embedded in all forms of contemporary textuality can include more than innocuous document attributes like "font size" or "line spacing."
-Increasingly, devices that mediate literary activity encode forms of governance, like the enforcement of censorship and intellectual property rights restrictions.
-The use of plain text therefore entails the making visible of implicit governance structures.
-It implies that computational control is available for *computational hermeneutics*.
+Increasingly, devices that mediate literary activity encode forms of governance, like the enforcement of intellectual property rights and censorship.
+The use of plain text therefore entails the making visible of implicit governing structures.
+It implies also that computational control is available for *computational hermeneutics*.
 Building on the recent work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, Matthew Kirschenbaum, and Lisa Gitelman, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

 The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look